Forwarding Packets Greedily on the Line: The Algorithm

 We now extend this construction to any $k\geq 2$ routers.
 The construction for $k=4$ is shown in Figure~\ref{fig:lower_bound_example}.

-\begin{theorem} For $k$ routers, the competitive ratio of \GREEDY is at least $2-\frac{1}{2^{k-1}}$. \end{theorem} \begin{proof} First, we define the request sequences, with parameters $k$ and $h\geq 2$, where $h$ can be arbitrarily large and is necessary to make the result asymptotic.
-The sequence $I_k^h$ contains the blocks of packets $A_1^h, A_2^h,\ldots,A_{k-1}^h$ and $B_1^h, B_2^h,\ldots,B_{k}^h$ defined below.
-In the following, we omit the superscript $h$ on the $A_i^h$ and $B_i^h$ blocks, since it is always $h$.
+\begin{theorem} For $k$ routers, the competitive ratio of \GREEDY is at least $2-\frac{1}{2^{k-1}}$. \end{theorem} \begin{proof} We first define a family of input sequences with parameters $k$ and $h\geq 2$.
+The parameter $h$ can be arbitrarily large, which is necessary to make the result asymptotic.
+The sequence $I_k^h$ consists of the blocks of packets $A_1^h, A_2^h,\ldots,A_{k-1}^h$ and $B_1^h, B_2^h,\ldots,B_{k}^h$ defined below.
+In the remainder of the proof, we omit the superscript $h$ on the blocks $A_i^h$ and $B_i^h$.

 All packets have length~2, except those in $A_1$ and $B_{k}$, which have length~1.
-This is done to strengthen the lower bound (improve the dependence on the number of routers $k$).
-The release times of the packets in blocks $A_i$ and $B_i$ depend on the total number of packets in $B_1,B_2,\ldots,B_{i-1}$, based on
+This choice strengthens the lower bound by improving its dependence on the number of routers $k$.
+The release times of the packets in blocks $A_i$ and $B_i$ are determined by the total number of packets in $B_1,B_2,\ldots,B_{i-1}$, based on: